LyubomirT/intense-rp-next/CONTRIBUTING.md

 ## Quick Overview

 This project is basically a bridge between SillyTavern and DeepSeek AI using browser automation.
-It's built with Python and has a Chrome extension for better response capture.
+It's built with Python and has a Chrome/Edge extension for better response capture.
 Don't worry if that sounds complicated - there are lots of ways to help that don't require being a Python expert.

 ## Ways to Contribute